RSijelmass/url-shortener/README.md

 - As an anonymous user, I can sign up to the platform
 - As an anonymous user, I can sign in to the platform
 - As a signed in user, I can pass a valid URL and it will return a shortened URL.
-- As an anonymous user, It does not allow me to pass a valid URL and return a shortened URL
+- As an anonymous user, it does not allow me to pass a valid URL and return a shortened URL
+- As an anonymous user, it does allow me to use the shortened URL to access the longer URL

 **Version 3**
 - As a signed in user, I can see how many times the shortened URLs have been accessed